chhuang-one/sqxclib/doc/database-migrations.md

 #### Checking For Table Existence

 You may check for the existence of a table using the find function:
-* This function doesn't look for table in the database, it looks up table in instance of schema.
+* This function doesn't look for table in the database, it looks up table in instance of SqSchema.

 ```c++
 	/* C++ sample code */